yorickdewid/CarbonVPN/README.md

 ## Development

-All project files are available through Github.
+All project files are available through GitHub.
 Pull requests are welcome!

 ## Documentation

-Documentation is comming soon and there will also be a Gitbook available to cover the most basic setups.
+Documentation is coming soon and there will also be a GitBook available to cover the most basic setups.

 ## License